robschn/lldp-names/README.md

 # lldpNames
+IN PROGRESS

-This script will search a LLDP output and grab only the names.
+This script will log into a switch to search a LLDP output and grab only the names.

-Can be modified to grab only interfaces, or whatever data you need from a sh lldp nei
+Can be modified to grab only interfaces, or whatever data you need from a "sh lldp nei".